 United Way of West Central Mississippi works to improve the graduation rate in our communities by collaborating with our partner agencies and other community organizations to provide kindergarten readiness programs, early literacy programs, character building programs at the elementary school level, teen mentoring programs, intensive speech/language/hearing programs, after-school tutorial programs, early intervention programs, and educational summer camps.
-To compliment these efforts, we also fund programs in the areas of GED preparation, development/employment related training to the handicapped population and programs that strengthen parenting skills.
+To compliment these efforts, we also fund programs to support development/employment related training to the handicapped population and programs that strengthen parenting skills.

 Our education goal is to support our community's future by helping students reach their full potential by addressing the following target issues:

 - Kindergarten Readiness